-Under the Local Government Act 1989 (Act), a primary objective of all Victorian Local Governments is to ensure the equitable imposition of rates and charges (section 3C(f)).
-The purpose of this Rating Strategy is to consider Council's rating options under the Act, and how Council's choices in applying these options contribute towards meeting an equitable rating strategy.
+A key purpose of this Plan is to consider Council's rating options under the Act, and how Council's choices in applying these options contribute towards meeting an equitable rating strategy.

-It is important to note from the outset that the focus of this strategy is very different to that which is discussed in the Annual Budget.
+It is important to note from the outset that the strategic focus of this Plan is very different to that which is discussed in the Annual Budget.
 In the Annual Budget the key concern is the quantum of rates required to be raised for Council to deliver the services and capital expenditure required.
 In this Strategy, the focus instead is on how this quantum will be equitably distributed amongst Council's ratepayers.

-The Rating Strategy will canvass the limited range of rating options available to Council under the Act, including the following:
+The Plan will canvass the limited range of rating options available to Council under the Act, including the following:

-- a. the choice of which valuation base to be utilised (of the three available choices under the Act); - b. the consideration of uniform rating versus the application of differential rating for various classes of property; - c. the most equitable level of differential rating across the property classes; - d. the application of a municipal charge - consideration of the application of fixed service charges for the areas of waste collection and municipal administration; - f. the application of special rates and charges; - g. the application of other levies under the Planning & Environment Act 1987; and - h. a review of the rate payment dates and options available to Council.
+- a.
+The choice of which valuation base to be utilised (of the three available choices under the Act); - b.
+The consideration of uniform rating versus the application of differential rating for various classes of property; - c.
+The most equitable level of differential rating across the property classes; - d.
+The application of a municipal charge - e.
+Consideration of the application of fixed service charges for the areas of waste collection and municipal administration; - f.
+The application of special rates and charges; - g.
+The application of other levies under the Planning & Environment Act 1987; and - h.
+A review of the rate payment dates and options available to Council.